vitreo12/omni/docs/08_buffer.md

 outs: 1

 init:
-    #One of the ins has to be used for omni to point at the specified external buffer.
-Here it's been set to the first input, "buffer".
+    #One of the ins has to be used in order for omni to point
+    #at the specified external buffer.
+    #Here it's been set to the first input, "buffer".
     buffer = Buffer(1)
     phase = 0.0